danielgruethling/Archipelago/worlds/little_witch_nobeta/docs/en_Little Witch Nobeta.md

 <p>If the goal is boss hunter you will need all boss souls before being able to fight Nonota.
 If you reach her before you have all boss souls collected, a prompt saying "Only an accomplished Boss Hunter may pass." will appear instead.</p>

 <h3>Removed things</h3>
-<p>In the secret passage and the underground a gate barrier has been removed to have more doors available for entrance randomization.</p>
-<p>In the secret passage and the underground a gate barrier has been removed to have more doors available for entrance randomization.</p>
 <p>Item drops from the cat and Vanessa have been disabled.</p>